 Prosecco and Petals

-Picking a colour can be very simple for some complexions, but for others it is worth trying out more ranges in shop.
+Picking a colour can be very simple for some complexions, but for others, it is worth trying out more ranges in a shop.

 Below is a guide to wedding dress fabrics.
 The list is ordered from very structured fabrics that have less movement and give but provide an elegant look to floatier softer fabrics for a more relaxed bohemian look.